 For this project we are training people to collect environmental DNA samples and contribute to improving biodiversity in the Victorian Central Highlands, Australia.
-Sign up to get involved here or email email@example.com for more information.
+Here is a report about this research project.
+Sign up to get involved here in any part of this project – or email firstname.lastname@example.org for more information.

 What is the project?

 Our dream is to involve the public in collecting data to support evidence-based environmental management.
 Working with experts, we have trained our volunteers to collect and analyse environmental DNA samples from critically endangered species in the Victorian Central Highlands.
 We will be looking for Greater Gliders, Leadbeater Possums, a freshwater fish called a Barred Galaxis – and a final species to be decided by the public, in transparent consultation with experts.
 This knowledge will help inform evidence-based management of natural heritage and help preserve Victoria’s unique biodiversity.

 We have run free events in Marysville, Heallesville and Toolangi, training local people how to collect environmental DNA samples.
 All learning from this project will be shared publicly, open access, for free.

 Campfires and Science